Case study: Tax competition around the world

 As international trade has become liberalised, the free movement of capital and fewer restrictions on the movement of individuals means taxation plays a greater role in affecting the choice of where an individual or a company should establish their fiscal base.

 The HNWI also benefit from a similar kind of tax competition.
-In many industrialised countries, the highest tax rate on personal income typically equals or exceeds 45% (in the UK, Germany, France, Portugal and Spain) or even 50% ( in Austria, Japan, Sweden, Finland and Belgium).
-In Switzerland, it is only 13.2% at the federal level – even with surcharges levied by single cantons, the total maximum income tax rate is around 22.86%; in Singapore, it’s 20% (22% expected in 2017); in Hong Kong it is only 15%.
+In many industrialised countries, the highest tax rate on personal income typically equals or exceeds 45% (in the UK, Germany, France, Portugal and Spain) or even 50% (in Austria, Japan, Sweden, Finland and Belgium).
+In Singapore, the highest personal income tax rate is 22%.
+In Hong Kong it is only 17%.